My easy recipe for Vegan General Tso’s Cauliflower is spicy-sweet and tangy like the original and will please meat-eaters and vegetarians alike.

 Just imagine: Fried, tender cauliflower florets tossed in a thick and shiny, slightly spicy, sweet and tangy sauce.

-Seriously, if you like your vegetables and are a fan of Asian-y flavours.
-Or if you try to sell vegetables to kids or convinced meat-eater.
-Or If you just like to mix things up in the kitchen once in a while, then this General Tso’s Cauliflower is the recipe for you.
+Seriously, if you like your vegetables and are a fan of Asian-y flavours in general and Chinese Take-Out in particular.
+If you try to sell vegetables to kids or convinced meat-eater.
+Or If you just like to mix things up in the kitchen once in a while, then this Vegan General Tso’s Cauliflower is the recipe for you.

 General Tso's Cauliflower